The Sheltie FAQ

 However, all is not lost if you want to introduce an anxious Sheltie into your young family.
 Shelties can be rehabilitated with positive conditioning and desensitization.
 I recommend watching The Dog Whisperer with Cesar Millan to gain a better view of dog psychology and how to go about the strategic rehabilitation of anxious dogs.

-Shelties are generally vocal dogs, and that includes barking, whining, singing and howling!
+Shelties can be very vocal dogs, and that includes barking, whining, singing and howling.
 However, they only make noise for a reason and if you learn to communicate with your dog, you can quickly train them to reign it in.

 Read my article on Sheltie barking to first identify why your Sheltie is so chatty, and then find a solution depending on the circumstances.

-If I were to identify the worst habit of Shelties, it would be unchecked barking!
+If I were to identify the worst habit of Shelties, it would be unchecked barking.
 Which is why special training is needed to curb "watchdog barking" over anything else.
-But don't let that put you off getting a Sheltie, because each dog barks to a different degree, and anyhow - they manage to make up for it in so many other ways!
+We allow our Shelties to give half a dozen watchdog barks to get it out of their systems and then a quick command like "no bark" quashes it.

 Ivermectin should never be used on Shelties:

-Be careful not to overfeed your Sheltie too, as this will slow them down and make them lazy, which only exacerbates the problem.
-You should be able to feel a thin layer of fat over the ribs but not too much excess:
+Weight gain is also a problem for Shelties.
+Be careful not to overfeed your Sheltie, as this will slow them down and make them lazy, which only exacerbates the problem.
+You should be able to feel a thin layer of fat over the ribs:

 For a more detailed look at health issues, see common Sheltie health problems.